-- Interface the hem allowance with a 5/8 inch wide strip of fusible knit tricot interfacing.
-If you have a walking foot, this step is optional.
+Step 3: Then, apply a 5/8 inch wide strip of fusible knit tricot interfacing, aligning one long edge along the line (hem fold) you marked in Step 2.
+If you have a walking foot, this step may be optional.

-- Now, you’re ready to topstitch ½ inch from the fold.
+Step 5: Now, you’re ready to edgestitch from the WS.

-Pro tip: If you plan on sewing lots of knits, then buy a sewing machine that comes bundled with a walking foot, or buy one!
-It will make sewing knits on your sewing machine as easy as a cool, breeze in spring.
+Sew easy tip: If you plan on sewing lots of knits, then invest in a walking foot or buy a sewing machine that comes bundled with one!
+It will make sewing knits on your sewing machine as easy as a cool, breeze in early spring.

 How to Press a Hem